 Degree Awarded: Master of Arts (M.A.)

-Duration of Course: 36 months or three years.
+Duration of Course: 24 months or two years.

 A degree from an accredited University or College, with honours or GPA of 3.0.

 Students to be interviewed by the head of the Department of Behavioural Studies

 The programme requires the completion of 18 courses, along with two units of Practicum, and a comprehensive exam.
 Students may enter the programme with an undergraduate degree in Psychology, Guidance and Counselling and Social Work.